shyrodgau/imbraw2dng/README.md

 ## Usage

-You can drag and drop all files from the I'm back (i.e. from the micro SD inserted into your PC) into the blue field.
+You can drag and drop all files from the I'm back (i.e. from the micro SD inserted into your PC or the USB mass storage) into the blue field.
 It will then copy all non-RAW files exactly and convert the RAW files to DNG, replacing the `.raw`/`.RAW` file extension with `.dng`.
 When you use the `Choose Files` button, you can select RAW files directly.

 Your browser will download them according to its download settings, so it might pop up a dialog where to save it for each file if so configured, or